michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/whats-with-the-runes.md

 ## Retinitis pigmentosa

 It's no secret that I have [retinitis pigmentosa](https://en.wikipedia.org/wiki/Retinitis_pigmentosa).
 I am open and transparent about that.
-Accordingly, it's also no secret that my vision is gradually degenerating and that, eventually, I won't have much _or any_ left.
+My vision is gradually degenerating.
+Eventually, I won't have much _or any_ left.
 Sadly, there is no cure.

 This is heavy but true all the same: I want to enjoy my vision while I still have it.
 It should surprise nobody therefore that I want to indulge my aesthetic tastes as much as possible while I can still see.